Stochastic Reaction Networks Within Interacting Compartments with Content-Dependent Fragmentation: Non-Explosivity of Compartment Models

 In light of this, the most challenging case of Conjecture \ref{conj:frag-nonexplosive} appears to be when inflow reactions are present.
 Replacing the reaction $E\to2E$ in Proposition \ref{prop:nonexplosive-without-linear-Lyapunov} with $0\to E$ would provide stronger evidence for the conjecture, but we have not been able to establish that result.

 \begin{openProblem} Is the compartment model

 explosive? \end{openProblem}

 If Conjecture \ref{conj:frag-nonexplosive} holds, then the compartment model in \eqref{eq:potentially-explosive} should be non-explosive.
-One possible approach to proving this is through a \emph{projection argument}.
-Specifically, consider the chemical reaction network

-which can be viewed as a projection of the compartment model above onto a single, aggregate state space.

-The relationship between the CRN given by \eqref{eq:CRN-projection} and the compartment model given by \eqref{eq:potentially-explosive} is described by the following proposition.\footnote{As we will see momentarily, in some sense $X$ corresponds to the total number of compartments, and $E$ and $S$ correspond to the total number of $E$ and $S$ across all compartments.
-We use $X$ instead of $C$ to reduce the risk that the CRN is mistaken for some sort of compartment model.}
+It would be tempting to try and prove this using Lyapunov function techniques, but it turns out that we would need to go beyond the Lyapunov functions used in this paper.
+Indeed, almost all of the Lyapunov functions used for compartment models this paper and in \cite{Anderson_Howells_2023} have been functions of the total number of compartments and the total number of each species present.\footnote{In particular, there were four propositions in \cite{Anderson_Howells_2023} where positive recurrence or transience of a compartment model was verified using a Lyapunov function; all four were of that form.
+Meanwhile, this paper contains six theorems or propositions which use Lyapunov functions for compartment models, and all but two are also of that form (the two exceptions are Step 3 of the proof of Proposition \ref{prop:sometimes-explosive}, and Proposition \ref{prop:spec-frag-transient}).} However, no Lyapunov function of this form can work for \eqref{eq:potentially-explosive}.
+We will show this by analyzing the following CRN model:\footnote{As we will see momentarily, in some sense $Y$ corresponds to the total number of compartments, and $E$ and $S$ correspond to the total number of $E$ and $S$ across all compartments.
+We use $Y$ instead of $C$ to reduce the risk that the CRN is mistaken for some sort of compartment model.}

+In Proposition \ref{prop:CRN-explodes}, we will show that this CRN is explosive.
+But as Proposition \ref{prop:Lyapunov-arguemnt-fails} will demonstrate, any Lyapunov function argument of the form described above, if it was used to show that the compartment model in \eqref{eq:potentially-explosive} were not explosive, would also serve to show that the CRN \eqref{eq:CRN-projection} were not explosive, a contradiction.
+Specifically, we show that if $V$ were a Lyapunov function for nonexplosivity of the compartment model \eqref{eq:potentially-explosive} in the sense of Theorem \ref{thm:lyapunov-nonexplosivity}, such that $V$ is some function $f$ of the total numbers of $E$, $S$, and compartments, then $f$ would be a Lyapunov function in the sense of Theorem \ref{thm:lyapunov-nonexplosivity} for the CRN \eqref{eq:CRN-projection}.